phoenixframework/phoenix_live_view/README.md

   * A rich templating language, called HEEx, with support for function components, slots, HTML validation, and more

-  * Smart change tracking - after connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload.
+  * Smart change tracking - once connected, LiveView sends only what changed to the client, skipping the template markup and reducing the payload.
 This makes LiveView payloads much smaller than server-rendered HTML and on